jagterberg/jagterberg.github.io/index.md

 science and mathematics.
 While there, I was fortunate to be advised by [Margie Rosenberg](https://bus.wisc.edu/faculty/marjorie-rosenberg).
 During my senior year, I started some research examining the possibilities of unsupervised learning for insurance data.
 As of now, we are finishing up a [project](https://www.soa.org/pd/events/2017/predictive-analytics-symposium/pd-2017-09-predictive-analytics-session-010.pdf) involving the use of k-medoids clustering on survey data when variables are all categorical.

-This work has led me to develop my [catDist](https://github.com/jagterberg/catDist) R package for dissimilarity indices when data are all or almost all categorical.
-Originally, I intended for the package to provide more context-specific dissimilarity metrics than [Gower's distance](https://www.r-bloggers.com/clustering-mixed-data-types-in-r/), but I recently discovered the [nomclust](https://cran.r-project.org/web/packages/nomclust/index.html) R package which provides similar functionality to <code>catDist</code>.
-However, the main difference is that many of the algorithms in <code>catDist</code> are written in C (and not R), which greatly speeds things up.
-The code is still in development, so practitioners interested in K-medoids or spectral clustering can use <code>nomclust</code>.
+This work has led me to develop my
+[<code>catDist</code>](https://github.com/jagterberg/catDist) R package for dissimilarity indices when data are all or almost all categorical.
+Currently, development is halted, but practitioners interested in K-medoids or spectral clustering can use [<code>nomclust</code>](https://cran.r-project.org/web/packages/nomclust/index.html) which provides similar functionality.
+(The main difference between <code>nomclust</code> and <code>catDist</code>
+is that many of the algorithms in <code>catDist</code> are written in C (and not R), which greatly speeds things up.)

 Finally, in my spare time, I like to read good fantasy and play jazz piano.
 At UW-Madison, I regularly played piano with [The Left Field Quartet](https://leftfieldquartet.bandcamp.com/releases).